anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter01.rst

 sets to support a Cloud Infrastructure (or Network Function Virtualisation Infrastructure, NFVI :cite:p:`etsinfvinf`) are available.
-Another reason to choose OpenStack is that it has a large active community of vendors andoperators, which means that any code or component changes needed to support the Common Telco Cloud Infrastructure requirements can be managed through the existing project communities' processes to add and
+Another reason to choose OpenStack is that it has a large active community of vendors and operators, which means that any code or component changes needed to support the Common Telco Cloud Infrastructure requirements can be managed through the existing project communities' processes to add and